-The Government of Indonesia will require international travellers who have received COVID-19 vaccination overseas to register their COVID-19 vaccination here.
-The registration will allow you to dine-in or enter public premises and travel with public transport (inter or intra islands) in Indonesia.
+The Government of Indonesia will require international travellers who have received COVID-19 vaccination overseas to register their COVID-19 vaccination using the Peduli Lindungi App.

 The verification email will normally be sent out between 3 – 10 business days.
-Please expect delays as the central server in Jakarta, Indonesia has received large volume of registration requests recently.
-All international travellers may still be able to enter Indonesia without the COVID-19 registration.
+Please expect delays as the central server in Jakarta, Indonesia, has received large volume of registration requests recently.

-If you are foreign citizen, you will have to input your passport information to the website.
-The vaccine record will be verified by respective Embassy in Jakarta.
+If you are foreign citizen, you will have to input your passport information via the app.
+The vaccine record will be verified by the respective Embassy in Jakarta.
 Please consult with your respective Embassy for more information.

-All international travellers are required to complete e-HAC before travel.
+All international travellers are required to have a complete e-HAC to travel domestically within Indonesia.

 Please download “PeduliLindungi" app in your Apple Store or Android Play to complete the e-HAC (How-To-Guide).
 You will get a unique barcode at the end of the process and will have to show it upon check-in and arrival.